Heimdal

 The standard suite of PASM features is available through the Safeguard product.
 This splits into three modules, each of which can be purchased individually:

-• Safeguard for privileged passwords;
+• Safeguard for privileged passwords

-• Safeguard for privileged sessions;
+• Safeguard for privileged sessions

-• Safeguard for privileged analytics.
+• Safeguard for privileged analytics

 There are also a number of additional products and tools that businesses can add to this core package.
 Examples include Active Roles which can provide just-in-time/just enough privileged access, and Identity, Governance, and Administration, which provides extended life cycle management and auditing capabilities.

-One Identity Features:
+One Identity Capabilities:

-• Privileged session management & remote access;
+• Privileged session management & remote access

-• Single sign on;
+• Single sign on

-• PAM lifecycle management;
+• PAM lifecycle management

-• Privilege elevation and delegation management;
+• Privilege elevation and delegation management

-• Machine identity and secrets management.
+• Machine identity and secrets management

-One Identity Pros:
+Pros:

 • Ease of use – Safeguard is designed to be easy to use and users generally praise the product’s intuitive UI.